If you want to celebrate Day of the Dead in Mexico, there are some fundamentals…

 One of the best things about travelling in Costa Rica is seeing wildlife!
 The diverse ecosystems in Costa Rica allow for a wide range of wildlife to live there, and many of these species are rare!
 Exploring the Pacific coast, the Caribbean coast, and cloud forest areas will allow you to see the broadest range of wildlife.
 Seeing some of these rare animals is an experience that you won’t soon forget.
+Here are some tips on Spotting wildlife in Costa Rica:

 While seeing sloths in Rescue Centres is a great way to get up close and learn about them, nothing is more rewarding than seeing one in the wild!
-This can be easier said than done though as these guys are typically nocturnal and spend most of the day sleeping curled up in trees.
+This can be easier said than done though as these guys are typically nocturnal.
+They spend most of the day sleeping curled up in trees.
 However, with the use of binoculars and trained guides, you will usually be able to spot a few Sloths either in one of the coastal National Parks or even in the Monteverde Cloud Forest!

 There are two types of sloths in the world, the two-toed sloth and the three-toed sloth.
 Both can be found in Costa Rica.
 Specifically, the species found in Costa Rica are the Hoffman’s Two-Toed Sloth and the Brown-Throated Sloth.